val-997/MediaLab_Summer_Python/assignments/assignment1/group_3_ass_1_2024_task1.md

 ## Interest:
 I would like to explore availability, resolution capacity and infraestructure of health service establishments within the Río Tambo district in Junin, Peru.

+# Laura Quequejana Melo

+## Database:
+Monitoring of Investment Projects from Ministry of Economy and Finance - MEF

+## Information:
+Data about the progress of Investment Projects from 2014 to 2023

+## Interest:
+I would like to systematize information on paralyzed investment projects, to identify the factors that cause this state at the national level.